MrGolbez/MrGolbez/README.md

 ## Objective

 My journey in computer technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 With the goal of becoming a Security Reasearcher or Security Manager after completing my Master's in Cybersecurity degree.
+This page is a base of operations for me to help document some of my learning and projects.
+I value hands-on exploration and continuos learning.

 ## Skills
 <div>